deathworlders/online/content/book/deathworlders/chapter-34-states-mind.md

 As did Daar in fact, but he wasn’t going to be a full-time member of HEAT.
 Stainless had other plans for the massive brute and Regaari was not yet privy to them.
 A shame, really.
 With Daar’s incredible body and with advanced Gaoian technology…

-But... no. Daar was far too big and noticeable to fill the same role as the Whitecrest Brothers.
+But...no.
+Daar was far too big and noticeable to fill the same role as the Whitecrest Brothers.
 He would be much more like the Human Defenders in function—in fact, that role was what he was being trained for, and what aligned with his existing skills—but a Gaoian was not a Human and not even a singular specimen like Daar perfectly compared.
 He was strong and fast and tough as an old Keeda tale, but the Humans of HEAT were tougher still and had better endurance, amongst other advantages.
 What Daar’s role would be, Stainless wasn’t telling, but Daar was actually *excited* by the prospects and that was enough for Regaari.

 That meant the Suits were designed more with Regaari and his Brothers in mind.
 They represented something **much** closer to the Gaoian mean and that made the suit good for lean and small operatives as well as Stoneback brutes.
 And since Human males tended to be hugely robust and heavily muscled compared to Gaoians (Brothers like Daar aside), a copycat design of the EV-MASS was untenable, so Whitecrest and One-Fang kept the premise of the suits themselves but reworked every other aspect of the design.
 The result was significantly lighter, a result driven by different priorities (speed over safety, because speed *is* safety) and vastly more advanced materials.
 The Suit was barely heavier than an ordinary security or military shield harness, in fact, but the improvements it packed in were impressive.